NurkaAmre/NurkaAmre/README.md

 ![WhatsApp Image 2022-10-10 at 19 07 50](https://user-images.githubusercontent.com/107000157/194874734-9afbf414-dcc1-4a66-a9d8-bb3c271f6614.jpeg)
 ### Hello Everyone 👋

-### I am developer, mother and learner.
+### I am full-stack developer, mother and learner.

-- 🔭 I’m currently learning Ruby.
+- 🔭 I’m currently learning how people trying proof theyre best but there is always someone better than them that's me ))).
-- 🌱 I’m currently student at Microverse learning Fullstack developer
+- 🌱 I’m currently student at Microverse learning Fullstack developer yeah yeah I will become best Full-stack developer 🥇 because there is reason for this.
 - 👯 I’m looking to collaborate on an application that can help people to Learn Quran.
+Insha Allah.
-- 🤔 I’m looking good work.
+- 💖 I’m looking interesting project which grows my skills till I get work in Google/Apple🤤.
 - 💬 Ask me about anything that is not making me uncomfortable.
 - 😄 Pronouns: 'Like a this and this', 'tak-tak', 'deppa' ))).
 - ⚡ Fun fact: I was Dancer.